axelberndt/Neues-Thueringer-Choralbuch-digital/README.md

 ### About

-This is a dataset of MEI encodings of the whole "Neues Thüringer Choralbuch", a book with four-part harmonizations of hymns.
+This is a dataset of MEI encodings of the whole "Neues Thüringer Choralbuch", 6th edition.
+It is a collection of four-part harmonizations of hymns.
+The book was compiled by Rudolf and Erhard Mauersberger and later edited by Herbert Peter.

 ### License